seg/2016-ml-contest/README.md

 F1 scores of models against secret blind data in the STUART and CRAWFORD wells.
 The logs for those wells are available [in the repo](https://github.com/seg/2016-ml-contest/blob/master/validation_data_nofacies.csv), but contestants do not have access to the facies.

-## Just a reminder: I will be applying a stochastic scoring approach to the leading models.
-These scores are subject to change, and it's highly likely that positions will therefore change in the next few hours.

-<sup>1</sup> Pending final validation

 | Team                                          | F1         | Algorithm     | Language | Solution                 |
 |-----------------------------------------------|:----------:|---------------|----------|--------------------------|